scollins83/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][fifteen_images]

-Numbering the images as:
+Numbering the images as they are labeled:
-1   2   3
+0   1   2
-4   5   6  ....
+3   4   5  ....

-Images 4, 6, 7, 9, 12, 13, and 15 look as though they should readily be easy to recognize by the classifier.
+Looking at the preprocessed images, all images except for 1, 2, 8, and 13 intuitively look as though they should readily be easy to recognize by the classifier.
-Things that may make the images difficult to classify:
+Things that may make the other images difficult to classify:
 1: Background building makes lines that might be easy to mix with the sign itself.
-2: Dark image, and sign is the same base color as the background.
-Arrows are difficult to see.
-3: Dark image, and number isn't easy to discern.
-The 80 looks like it could also be a 30.
-5: Irregular shadows over the sign may confuse the classifier.
-8: Dark image, and symbol is difficult to discern.
-10: Image is 'hazy', and symbol is somewhat blurry and difficult to discern.
-11: Image is also 'hazy'.
-12: Image is slightly dark, which may obscure the color of the stop sign.
-14: Image is slightly dark, although symbol is fairly clear.
+2: Shadows/leaves across the '70' in the speed limit sign make it difficult to tell what that number is.
+8: The bicycle icon in the sign is a little blurry, and it's not a very common shape.
+It could be easy to confuse with similarly shaped signs.
+13: Like image 8, the animal icon in the sign is a little blurry, and it's not a very common shape.
+It could be easy to confuse with similarly shaped signs.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).